 Most ovens have a low-temperature limit in the range of 200°F. This temperature will cause peppers to cook slightly during the drying process, so timing becomes more important for drying out peppers.

-- Dry for 10-12 hours.
-Check on the peppers every 2 hours or so, removing any smaller peppers that are fully dried along the way.
+4. Dry for 12-24 hours.
+After the initial 8-10 hours, begin checking on the peppers every 2 hours or so, removing any smaller peppers that are fully dried.
 Be careful not to dry for longer than is necessary to avoid losing flavor and color.

 Using a fan to dry peppers